VR51/import-external-images/README.md

 1. Download the "Import External Images" zip file.
 2. Upload to your WordPress plugins directory.
 3. Activate the plugin via the WordPress Plugins tab.
-4. Navigate to Media > Import Images
+4. Navigate to Media > Import Images or edit a post to import externally linked media.

 == Frequently Asked Questions ==